← All posts

 The Thirst of Technology: Data Centers and Water Use

-The past decade has seen an incredible surge in the demand for cloud computing and data center infrastructure, which in turn, has significantly escalated water consumption.
-How does this growth in technology relate to our water resources though?
+The past decade has seen an incredible surge in the demand for cloud computing and data center infrastructure, which has significantly escalated water consumption.
+The growth in technology and the demand for computing power have driven this increase, particularly as AI tools require substantial resources.

 Data centers exhibit an unquenchable thirst.
 They house a myriad of servers, storage devices, and networks.
 But these machines generate heat, lots of it.
 To keep them from overheating and failing, they need to be cooled, and that’s where water comes in to meet their fluid needs.
 Wind power, as a renewable energy source, alongside AI, can significantly influence the water consumption patterns of data centers by optimizing energy use and reducing reliance on traditional cooling methods.